 With virtual classes on the rise, another way to generate income online is by starting a paid online course.
 Similar to adding consulting services to your site, a course is a great way to monetize and build your audience using the traffic you already have.

-Create a course that focus on topics related to your expertise, knowledge and passions.
+Create an online course that focus on topics related to your expertise, knowledge and passions.
 It’s also important to ensure that the courses will be relevant to your audience and that you have something unique to bring to the table.